SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

   `chunk_messages_by_token_size`).
   \* `streaming_utils.py`: Contains logic for response cleaning, including `post_process_llm_output` for non-streaming text and `$StreamingThinkRemover$` for stateful stream cleaning.
+  \* `encryption_utils.py`: Handles per-user encryption and API key hashing.
+Provides Fernet key derivation via PBKDF2, encrypt/decrypt functions, and API key hashing for directory isolation.
+The `cryptography` library is lazily imported so there is zero cost when no API key is present.
+See `Encryption.md` for details.
+  \* `sensitive_logging_utils.py`: Thread-local encryption context and sensitive logging helpers.
+When an encrypted user's request is being processed, all log statements that could contain user content are automatically redacted.
+  See `Encryption.md` section 5.1 for details.
   \* `vector_db_utils.py`: The abstraction layer for the SQLite FTS5 vector memory database.
 * **`workflows/`**: The heart of the workflow engine.
 This is the most important directory for understanding the project's logic.